 It is proposed the maintenance of the following incentives, applicable to entities that carry out directly and as main activity, an economic activity eligible under the Young Start-up Program, approved by Resolution No. 34/2017 of 25 April:

-- CIT rate of 5%, applicable in the first 5 years of activity, starting 1 January 2019, except in the case of information, communication and technology (ICT) and research and development (R&D) activities, whose rate is 2.5%, regardless of the location of the head office or place of effective management;
+- CIT rate of 5%, applicable in the first five years of activity, starting 1 January 2019, except in the case of information, communication, and technology (ICT) and research and development (R&D) activities, whose rate is 2.5%, regardless of the location of the head office or place of effective management.

-- Exemption from customs duties, excise duty and VAT on the import of one vehicle for the transport of goods, comprising up to 3 seats in the cabin, including the driver, with a maximum age of 5 years, intended exclusively for the respective activity;
+- Exemption from customs duties, excise duty, and value-added tax (VAT) on the import of one vehicle for the transport of goods, comprising up to three seats in the cabin, including the driver, with a maximum age of five years, intended exclusively for the respective activity.

 - Reduction of 50% of the fees due on notarial acts and registrations due on the purchase and sale of real estate for the respective installation.

 It is proposed that eligible companies whose place of effective management is located outside the municipalities of Praia, São Vicente, Sal, and Boa Vista, shall benefit from a tax credit of 50% of the CIT assessed (not applicable to ICT and R&D).